zompi2/UE4EnhancedCodeFlow/README.md

 ![removeall](https://user-images.githubusercontent.com/7863125/201354733-31eed266-097a-45b6-8733-e4e17a306ed9.png)

-You can also stop all of the running coroutine actions.
+You can also stop all of the running actions that handle coroutines.

 ``` cpp
 FFlow::RemoveAllWaitSeconds(GetWorld(), true);